AcademySoftwareFoundation/OpenColorIO/README.md

 ------------------------------

 OpenColorIO is governed by the Academy Software Foundation (ASWF).
-See GOVERNANCE for detailed infomation about how the project operates.
+See [GOVERNANCE.md](GOVERNANCE.md) for detailed infomation about how the project operates.

 Web Resources
 -------------